sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 ### Using the C++ interface

 The C++ code is header-only so simply include the desired functions in your project and your are good to go.
+However, you require a C++17 compiler (e.g. gcc-7 or clang-5).
 If you have trouble compiling you can look at the `CMakeLists.txt` file which compiles the Python bindings as well as the following test file.
 The following example uses the Greedy optimizer to select a data summary by maximizing the Informative Vector Machine (the full examples can be found in `tests/main.cpp`)

 ```cpp
 #include <iostream>